shortbread-tiles/shortbread-demo-maplibre/README.md

 A demo of using [Shortbread Vector Tiles](https://shortbread-tiles.org/) styled with [MapLibre map rendering](https://maplibre.org/).

+This is a very, very simple demo style, which doesn't show the range of what is possible with Shortbread.

 ## Get some tiles

 Consult the [Shortbread documentation](https://shortbread-tiles.org/) for how to get a shortbread mbtiles file.